math4tots-misc/sqx/README.md

 1. Keyword 'def'.
 Identical to 'function'.
 I just like to type 'def' better than 'function'. 'function' is just too long.
 1. '=' style 'def/function' functions.
 For instance, 'def f() = 123' is equivalent to 'def f() { return 123 }'.
 1. Use `double (64+)` instead of `float (32+)` for float.
 Also always use 64 bit integers.
 This is easily adjustable with the config section in `squirrel.h`.
+1. Python style triple quote string literals.
+So """x""" should be the same as "x".